 Lucy Manette describes how the two French gentlemen were thrown off the boat for inciting Charles Darnay to commit treason is incorrect because the French gentlemen were not thrown off the ship but left voluntarily.

-First person narratives indicate that they are written from a character who is telling his or her own story.
-Such passages use the personal pronouns_I_, me, my, and mine to indicate that the story is being told from one character’s point of view and that the character does not know what the other characters think.
+First person narratives are stories that use the personal pronouns I, me, my, and mine to indicate that the story is being told from one character’s point of view.

 Second person narratives are less common than those written in first or third person.
 They contain the pronouns you and your to indicate that the writer is speaking directly to the reader.

-Third person narratives are identifiable by their use of third person pronouns: he, she, it, and they.
-A limited third person narrative is written from the point of view of one character who does not know what the other characters are thinking or feeling.
-An omniscient third person narrative is told by a narrator who knows everything about all of the characters.
+Third person narratives use third person pronouns: he, she, it, one, and they.
+A limited third person narrative is written from the point of view of a character who does not know what the other characters are thinking or feeling.
+An omniscient or “all-knowing” third person narrative is told by a narrator who knows everything about all of the characters.

 Many of the literary passages on the test provide an in-depth description of either the setting or a particular character’s personality and perspective.
 They often focus on a change that has occurred, a variation of the ”old idea, new idea” structure.
 This could be a change in the character’s circumstances or a realization that elicits new thoughts and reactions.